alishehbaz/shell-show-battery/README.md

 # shell-show-battery

-## Just a simple bash script which gives you your laptop's battery level
+## I wrote this very basic bash script which gives you your laptop's battery level

 ```bash
 cd ~